bright/new-www/content/blog/finding-the-balance-in-software-testing-and-life-meet-małgosia.md

 <div className="image">![Małgosia and Filip from Bright Inventions at a running event.](../../static/images/running.png "Małgosia and Filip from Bright Inventions at a running event.")</div>

 *<center>Małgosia and Filip from Bright Inventions at a running event.</center>*

+**I'm also quite a health lifestyle enthusiast**.
+I love reading about nutrition, diets, self-care, and more.
+I aim to spend my free time actively and meaningfully, so I don't use Netflix, and I generally avoid watching TV series or movies.

+## Not at all?

+Well, maybe sometimes. 😄 I just need to control myself because once I start a series, I tend to binge-watch it right away.
+So, I prefer not to start watching anything at all...